Diurem/Diurem/README.md

 This Account will just be random programs but eith no readmes what so ever.

+For all the readers.
+Go back to github.com/Mochimochi07 to see my first account.

 For employers.
 This is my seconnd account where i do my thing.

 For non coders.
 This is random and i wont be putting much time on this like my first account.

 For coders.
 I took off the twist of not putting tthe dependencies in the repos.
 I might start soon.